 Flowers - Tepals 3-4 mm long, slender, greenish yellow.
 Staminate flowers with 3 of the stamens having a pair of bulbous, orange nectaries at the base.
 Pistillate flowers with 6 staminodes, the ovary ovoid, the style elongate, expanded apically into an asymmetrical, sometimes slightly 2-lobed stigma.

 Fruits - Dark blue drupes, appearing somewhat jointed to the tip of the expanded, red stalk, 7-10 mm long, ovoid to broadly ellipsoid, shiny, the stone 4-7 mm long, broadly ellipsoid, with the surface uniformly light to dark brown, with a pair of angled longitudinal ridges, otherwise appearing somewhat roughened or granular.

 Flowering - April - May.

-Habitat - Dry acid soils on the borders of woods and prairies, borders of glades, fence rows, fallow fields, thickets, roadsides, railroads.
+Habitat - Forests, often along the margins, prairies, savannas, glades, bluffs, fence rows, fallow fields, roadsides, railroads.

 Origin - Native to the U.S.